webplatform/docs/concepts/general_programming/How_does_a_computer_work/index.md

 Data and memory are measured in bits, nibbles, bytes, and pseudo-metric extensions of bits and bytes.
 A bit is stored with a single switch and its value can be represented by exactly one binary digit.
 A nibble is four bits and its value can be represented by exactly one hexadecimal digit.
 A byte is eight bits (two nibbles) and its value can be represented by two hexadecimal digits.
 ===Measuring bytes===
 What do I mean by pseudo-metric extensions of bits and bytes?
 A kilometer is 1,000 meters, right?
 When first measuring large amounts of memory, metric prefixes were used to represent powers of two approximately equal to the corresponding metric prefix.
 Thus, a kilobyte was 1,024 (2<sup>10</sup>) bytes, not 1,000 bytes.
 A megabyte was 1,024 kilobytes, not 1,000 kilobytes.
 Even though the <abbr title="International Electrotechnical Commission">IEC</abbr> has recommended the use of modified prefixes (kibi-, mebi-, gibi-, etc.), many people still use the standard metric prefixes.
-{| style="white-space: nowrap; width: 1%" summary="Metric prefixes used for memory quantities and their equivalents"
+{| class="wikitable" summary="Metric prefixes used for memory quantities and their equivalents"
 |+ Metric prefixes for memory
 !
 Unit
 !
 Exponent